dihlogg/MailApp/README.md

 # MailApp
-Create Mail App using TCP protocol and Client-Server model
+Create Mail App using UDP protocol and Client-Server model